 Ants are perhaps the most successful of all insects.
 There are approximately 8,800 species of ants in the world.
 With about 580 species in North America, of these, 83 are found in B.C.
-In most areas of the world, they are among the most dominant of Insects.
+In most areas of the world, ants are among the most dominant Insects.
 But it is not in terms of diversity where they dominate, but rather in numbers, in many areas they make up a large portion of the overall insect population.

 Most people have encountered ants in a negative context, such as discovering carpenter ants in your home.
 Ants can be serious pests in some areas.
 However, ants are a key factor in ecosystem function and their removal would seriously alter their ability to function, and many other organisms would be impacted negatively.
-Ants are also a staple food for many birds such as woodpeckers and they are an important dietary component for bears.
-For example, ants and their larvae are the main food source eaten by bears during the early spring.
-Bears will search for them quite actively during this period.
-On Vancouver Island, black bears depend on them throughout late summer and fall when the berry crop is poor.
+Ants are also a staple food for many birds such as woodpeckers, and they are an important dietary component for bears.
+For example, ants and ant larvae are the main food source eaten by bears during the early spring.
+Bears will search for ants during this period.
+On Vancouver Island, black bears depend on ants throughout late summer and fall when the berry crop is poor.

 Carpenter ants are among the dominant ants in sub-boreal forests, where they are perhaps the most important organisms in physically breaking down wood.
 Many species of ants are fierce predators and as such can be beneficial.
 Some species like thatching ants can have huge nests, containing many thousands of workers, so they could have a significant impact on forest health by preying on the caterpillars of defoliator moths, at least in B.C.

 Ants can affect their environment in many ways.
 Some ant species have been shown to surpass earthworms in the amount of soil they transport to the surface.
 Many plants have evolved to have their seeds dispersed by ants.
-Many species farm aphids and their relatives for their honeydew.
-In return, the aphids are protected by them from predators and parasites.
+Many ant species farm aphids and their relatives for their honeydew.
+In return, the aphids are protected by the ants from predators and parasites.
 Ants sometimes actively move aphids from plant to plant like a farmer moving his herds around.

-Many utilize dead wood for nest construction.
-The most well known of these are the carpenter ants.
-These large, but often shy and non aggressive ants construct their nests in decayed logs or standing trees.
-In a preliminary survey of ants it is found that dead wood is a preferred nest substrate for most ant species in B.C. on Vancouver Island.
+Many ants utilize dead wood for nest construction.
+The most well-known of these are the carpenter ants.
+These large, but often shy and non-aggressive ants construct their nests in decayed logs or standing trees.
+In a preliminary survey of ants, it is found that deadwood is a preferred nest substrate for most ant species in B.C. on Vancouver Island.
 The western thatching ant is a relatively widespread species on Vancouver Island.
 It is often locally dominant in forest stands with sandy soils.
 This species can construct impressive thatch mound nests.
 I have seen these nests get as big as 2 meters across and contain hundreds of thousands of ants.

-The odorous house ant, is very widespread in North America.
-In spite of its diminutive size, this one can be rather aggressive.
+The odorous house ant is very widespread in North America.
+In spite of its diminutive size, this ant can be rather aggressive.
 Because of its small size, it is easily overlooked.
 Nests are often found in association with wood, but the majority of their nests are under moss or in soil.
 They will also nest in any place they can hide in your home and I have even found temporary nests in electronics like radios and televisions.